-You can set up your router with the NETGEAR genie automatically, or you can use the genie menus and screens to set up your router manually.
-Before you start the setup process, get your ISP information, and make sure the computers and devices in the network have the settings described here.
+You can allow NETGEAR genie to automatically set up your router, or you can use the genie menus and screens to set up your router manually.
+Before you start the setup process, get your ISP information and make sure the computers and devices in the network have the settings described here.